vjaramillo/churn_analysis/Readme.md

 ### EDA

-Now that we did a first check to the data, we will create a couple of dataframes, one for the clients that are still active, and one for the clients that resignated the services
+Now that we did a first check to the data, we will create a couple of dataframes, one for the clients that are still active, and one for the clients that resignated the services:

 ```python
 resign_seller_perf = []